PapaMarky/time_lapse_pi/README.md

 # time_lapse_pi
-tools for using a Raspberry pi for time lapse photography
+tools for using a Raspberry pi for timelapse photography

 *NOTE*